AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-09-21-css-aspect-ratio.md

 ### Example 2: Creating a 3x3 Square Grid with CSS

-Now that we know how to define an element's height as a percentage of its containing block's width, we can easily create a [3x3 square layout](https://tobiasahlin.com/blog/common-flexbox-patterns/#3x3-grid-constrained-proportions-11) with Flexbox or CSS Grid.
-All you have to do is give each element vertical padding equal to 100% of its width.
+Now that we know how to define an element's height as a percentage of its own width, we can easily create a [3x3 square layout](https://tobiasahlin.com/blog/common-flexbox-patterns/#3x3-grid-constrained-proportions-11) with Flexbox or CSS Grid.
+As we learned before, squares have an aspect ratio of `1:1`, so all you have to do is give each element vertical padding equal to `100%` of its width.
 This is straightforward with CSS Grid:

 {% capture code %}<ul class="square-grid">
   <li class="square"></li>